mauriciabad/comandero-cutre/README.md

 ## Features

-- **Simple Authentication**: Password-based login with role selection
+- **User Authentication**: Email and password authentication with role selection
 - **Real-time Order Management**: Create, update, and track orders in real-time
 - **Role-based Access**: Different views and permissions for waiters, cooks, and bartenders
 - **Responsive Design**: Works on mobile, tablet, and desktop devices